HearthSim/UnityPack/README.md

 * `Shader` objects work essentially the same way as TextAsset objects, but will be extracted to .cg files.

 Filters for individual formats are available.
-Run `./extract.py --help` for the full list.
+Run `unityextract --help` for the full list.

 ### YAML conversion

-`bundle_to_yaml.py` can convert AssetBundles to YAML output.
+`unity2yaml` can convert AssetBundles to YAML output.
 YAML is more appropriate than JSON due to the recursive, pointer-heavy and class-heavy nature of the Unity3D format.

 When run with the `--strip` argument, extractable data will be stripped out.
 This can make the